ha7ilm/RevealTalkVideo/README.md

 </script>
 ```

-...and add this code to the end of your HTML:
+...and add this code to the end of your &lt;body&gt; tag:
 ```html
 <style>
 .reveal-talkvideo iframe {